See also: SyllabusSyllabus

 Assessment and Grading Breakdown

-Your performance in this course will be evaluated across 6 components, each designed to assess your participation, understanding, and practical application of data visualization concepts discussed in the class.
+Your performance in this course will be evaluated across the following components, each designed to assess your participation, understanding, and practical application of data visualization concepts discussed in the class.

 1. Attendance and Class Participation (10%)